FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 Where `<ref>` is one of a commit, branch name or tag (both of which are references to commits).
 There is an option for how the merge is made known as `fast-forward`.
-Fast-forward is the default action unless annotated tags are being merged that is in the incorrect hierarchy.
-To explicitly enabled this behaviour (`--ff`) and the branch pointer, that is where the current branch diverged from the the `main` branch) is updated to point to the most recent commit on the `main` branch.
+Fast-forward is the default action unless annotated tags are being merged that are in the incorrect hierarchy.
+To explicitly enable this behaviour (`--ff`) and the branch pointer, that is where the current branch diverged from the the `main` branch, is updated to point to the most recent commit on the `main` branch.

-Typically though the `main` branch contains work from someone else's branch and we want to incorporate those changes in the another branch.
+Typically though the `main` branch contains work from someone else's branch and we want to incorporate those changes in the other branch.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor